tzebrowski/ObdMetrics/README.md

 //Specify the metrics collector var collector = new DataCollector();

-//Obtain the Workflow instance for mode 01 var workflow = SimpleWorkflowFactory.getMode01Workflow(lifecycle, collector);
+//Obtain the Workflow instance for service 01 var workflow = SimpleWorkflowFactory.getMode01Workflow(lifecycle, collector);

 //Define PID's we want to query